Essex Court Chambers is a member of the Pupillage Gateway. Applicants who are interested in applying for pupillage should note the following:

 - Please bear in mind that it is important that referees provide evidence relevant to the objective criteria we employ to select pupils.
 Therefore, choose your referees carefully; tutors with limited experience of an applicant will be less useful than a tutor with extensive relevant experience, albeit some years ago.

-- Referees for all applicants will be contacted directly by us, and asked to complete a standard form of reference.
-Please ensure that your referees are informed that they will be contacted by us, and ask them to return the completed reference promptly.
+- Referees for all applicants will be contacted directly by us.
+Please ensure that your referees are informed that they will be contacted by us, and ask them to return the reference promptly.”

 Applicants with exemptions